 Place a trivet or steamer basket in the bottom of the Instant Pot and add a cup of water into the bottom.
 Arrange the cut squash halves on top of the trivet and secure the lid.
 Make sure the steam release valve in the lid is turned to the Sealing position.

 When the floating valve in the lid drops, it's safe to remove the lid.
 Use a fork to check the squash to make sure it's cooked to your liking.
 I like my squash to be tender, but not mushy.
 If there is water collected in the center of your squash, drain it before serving.

 To serve the squash, use the tines of a fork to separate the cooked strands into spaghetti-like pieces and remove them from the hard shell.
 Use the cooked squash in your favorite recipe and store leftovers in an airtight container in the fridge for up to a week.

 Per serving: Calories: 74, Protein: 1, Carbohydrates: 16, Fat: 1

-- If you don’t have an Instant Pot, here’s how to bake spaghetti squash in the oven.
+- If you don’t have an Instant Pot, here’s how to cook spaghetti squash in the oven.